To define student debtors and the penalties that apply.

 has not paid in full any student services and amenities fee in respect of the student’s course;

 has not paid in full any Library late return fee for which the student is liable under the Library Use Policy or any fine or charge imposed by the University Librarian;

 has not complied fully with the conditions under which a loan by way of the Student Loans Assistance Scheme has been received;

 has not paid in full any accommodation fee payable in respect of University accommodation provided by the James Cook University Halls of Residence;

 has not paid in full any Late Charge for submission of enrolment form after the due date for which the student is liable under the Incidental Fees Policy;

-has not paid in full any penalty charge, for which the student is liable, listed under the School/Subject and other Student Charges Schedule;
+has not paid in full any penalty charge, for which the student is liable, listed under the College/Subject and other Student Charges Schedule;

 has not repaid in full any overpayment made to the student by the University; or